Skip to main content

 • The enrollment deadline is within 60 days and you still have not decided

-3. Start the doctor and prescription list
+2. Start the doctor and prescription list on a shared document.

 Key Takeaways